NayanDZ/Web/README.md

 Restrictions on what authenticated users are allowed to do are often not properly enforced.
 Attackers can exploit these flaws to access unauthorized functionality or data, such as access other users' accounts, view sensitive files, modify other users’ data, change access rights, etc.
   </td>
   <td>
+     <b>A05:2021-Security Misconfiguration</b>: moves up from #6 in the previous edition; 90% of applications were tested for some form of misconfiguration, with an average incidence rate of 4.5%, and over 208k occurrences of CWEs mapped to this risk category.
+With more shifts into highly configurable software, it's not surprising to see this category move up.
+The former category for A4:2017-XML External Entities (XXE) is now part of this risk category.
   </td>
   </tr>